HoangLuong1112/MuseArchive/README.md

+Wellcome to MuseArchive, the shitiest Music App you can find

 ## Getting Started
 After download this repository, open the project with your compiler (recommended VS Code for Window because i code in that) Go to the terminal while at the project(CMD or Powershell) , install npm or bun